patrickbucher/paedubucher.ch/articles.md/free-bsd-on-desktop-part-1.md

 environment.
 But does it also work well on a desktop computer?
-And is it even an option for the kind of desktop I like to run: not GNOE, KDE, or Xfce, but a minimalistic setup based on [dwm](http://dwm.suckless.org/), which probably isn's used by many.
+And is it even an option for the kind of desktop I like to run: not GNOE, KDE, or Xfce, but a minimalistic setup based on [dwm](http://dwm.suckless.org/), which probably isn't used by many.
 Since dwm can only be configured by modifying the `config.h` file, I won't be able to use the version from the ports tree.
 I use my desktop computer mainly for work (programming, reading, writing, researching information on the internet) and some entertainment mostly provided through the web browser